imkarin/visual-analytics-bokeh/README.md

 ```

 A browser window will open, leading to http://localhost:5006/visual-analytics-bokeh.
 In your console, you'll see that the code is running and preparing the dashboard.
-After several seconds the dashboard will appear in your browser.
+After several seconds the console will say 'ServerConnection created' and the dashboard will appear in your browser.
 Enjoy!

 <br />